golubev/risks-api/For-Reviewers.md

 - OpenAPI is the best practice and a vital part of the developers' tools, so the effort to integrate it will never be vain.

 There are still some issues that might be done better:
+- In-memory storage implementation is not thread safe and can have race conditions.
+So it should be protected with a mutex.
 - Validating the `State` enumeration could be implemented via a custom validator.
 - It would be great to add a pagination for the `GET /v1/risks` endpoint.
 - The project is running in debug mode.
 To run in production it should be also configured using the `GIN_MODE` environment variable.